brillout/wildcard-api/docs/rpc.draft.md

 the backend needs to support the frontend with whatever frontend may eventually need;
 the more generic the API the better.

-A generic API decouples frontend and backend: the frontend can be devloped independently of the backend and vice versa.

 With RPC,
 we do the opposite:
 we develop the API and the frontend hand-in-hand and create and evolve endpoints progressively as the frontend needs arise.

 So, when we develop API and frontend hand-in-hand we don't need REST, GraphQL, nor any API schema.

 In a sense, a API schema makes things more rigid.
 That is certainly a good thing from the perspective of a thrid party that